helehex/infrared/README.md

 _print(ro * ro)  #: 0.25 + 1o
 ```

-I'll probably move away from this, but heres a naming convention which is suggestive of what each basis element squares to:
+Naming convention which is suggestive of what each basis element squares to:

 hybrid:
 | signature | structure | name     |